The Cwm at Newport, Pembrokeshire.

-Situated right on the mouth of the Nevern Estuary The Cwm (Valley in English) is a small inlet with pebbles and sand making up a pleasant secluded beach.
+Situated right on the mouth of the Nevern Estuary, The Cwm (Valley in English and also known as Cwm Dewi) is a small inlet with pebbles and sand making up a pleasant secluded beach.
 The Cwm is west of The Parrog and on the opposite side of the River to Traeth Mawr (Newport Sands).

 Near to the Cwm along the Pembrokeshire Coastal Path (heading west) there are old slate quarries which are now disused.
 They can only be accessed by boat or on foot by the brave at low tide by wading through the seaweed at the base of the cliffs.